YaokunLee/ITU_web_project3/README.md

   }
 }
 ```
 In the file PageWrapper.js, I have builded the framework for you.
-You don't need to care about Header, Banner and Footer now.
-These pages are all the same in all pages, and I've done them.
-Once you finished building the body of one page, add a Route element into Switch(see codes above) and then set link replacing original < a > element like following:
+You don't need to care about Header, Banner or Footer now.
+These elements are all the same in all pages, and I've done them.
+Once you finish building the body of one page, add a Route element into Switch(see codes above) and then set link replacing original < a > element like following:
 ```javascript
 <NavLink exact activeClassName="active" to="/login">Login</NavLink>
 ```
-If everything you write is correct, then it should work and you can start from index to your page.
+If everything you write is correct, then it should work and you can start from index jumping to your page.

 ## How to verify React Component I create is correct?